MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/schemaregistry-avroencoder-readme.md

 ### Encoding

-Use `AvroEncoder.encode` method to encode dict content with the given Avro schema.
+Use the `AvroEncoder.encode` method to encode content with the given Avro schema.
 The method will use a schema previously registered to the Schema Registry service and keep the schema cached for future encoding usage.
-It is also possible to avoid pre-registering the schema to the service and automatically register with the `encode` method by instantiating the `AvroEncoder` with the keyword argument `auto_register=True`.
+In order to avoid pre-registering the schema to the service and automatically register it with the `encode` method, the keyword argument `auto_register=True` should be passed to the `AvroEncoder` constructor.

 ```python
 import os